srikar1597/Friday-AI-Assistant/Friday-AI-Assistant-master/README.md

 ### Activating the Assistant
 There are several ways to activate Sophia:

-- **Voice Activation:** Simply say "Sophia."
+- **Voice Activation:** Simply say "Friday."
 - **Text Input:** Type your query in the input box (e.g., "How are you?").
 - **Keyboard Shortcut:** Press `Window + J` to activate the assistant.

 ### Supported Commands

 #### Query Answering
-Ask Sophia questions, and she'll answer using the Hugging Face API, a free ChatGPT alternative.
+Ask Friday questions, and she'll answer using the Hugging Face API, a free ChatGPT alternative.
 **Example:** "Tell me about yourself"

 #### Opening Applications